Compare fixed fee quotes from 960+ corporate lawyers.

 (This is a fictional, but typical type of enquiry we’ve been able to help with)

-A shareholders agreement and the articles of association together form the rules that govern your company.
+A standard agreement and the articles of association together form the rules that govern your company.
 Your articles deal with day-to-day company management, typically covering:

-Although a shareholders agreement might overlap with some of the above rules, it might also cover:
+The Shareholders Agreement might overlap with some of the above rules, but it can also cover:

 Here’s the thing: